Kentucky & Indiana Motorcycle Accident and Injury Lawyer

 Also, you need to understand that the perception the public still has of motorcycle riders is that they are reckless drivers that speed and cut through traffic.
 As soon at the motorcycle crash happens, you need to gather evidence to fight that misconceived idea.
 One of the best ways to establish the other driver was at fault is to take pictures of the accident scene.
 Further, take pictures of your bruises and scrapes.
 Insurance companies deal with hundreds of personal injury claims every day.
 You want to do everything you can to show that your personal injury claim is not their typical claim for pain and suffering.

-Also, if liability for the accident is disputed, we can have an expert, known as an accident reconstructionist, view the photos taken by you, your family, the police department, and your testimony.
-This accident reconstructionist can provide us with a report of his expert conclusions as to how the motorcycle crash occurred.
+Also, if liability for the accident is disputed, we can have an accident reconstructionist, view the photos taken by you, your family, the police department, and your testimony.
+This accident reconstructionist can provide us with a report of his conclusions as to how the motorcycle crash occurred.
 We may then choose to furnish this report to the insurance companies in an effort to show them that we can put their driver at fault for the motorcycle wreck.
 This may very well give us the opportunity to resolve your case without the need for litigation.

 If You Think Liability is Going to be Disputed, DO NOT WAIT TO SEEK LEGAL ADVICE!